Matrubhoomi: Development and production

 Director Manish Jha's debut short film, A Very Very Silent Film (2001), had previously won the Jury Prize for the Best Short Film at the Cannes Film Festival in 2002.
 He got the idea of Matrubhoomi upon reading, in a news magazine, about a village in Gujarat without women.
 Subsequently, while surfing the web, he read an article mentioning the fact that over the years, millions of girl children had fallen victims to gender discrimination in India.
 The film's French producer Patrick Sobelman asked Jha to produce a script outline on the subject, and he put out a two-page synopsis.
 Within a week he wrote a 200-page script, which he cut back to 70 pages.
 The project received a green light when its Indian producer Pankej Kharabanda came on board.

 Having grown up in Bihar, he said he was aware of the practice of female infanticide and wanted to write a script about a future village if the practice continued.
 As women became extinct, the film allowed him to bring to light issues like polyandry, bride buying and rape.

 Matrubhoomis lead actress Tulip Joshi had refused the film after the first reading, but eventually decided to take it up.
-As she added, "But I'm glad I took it up finally, even though there was a point when I felt disgusted."
+Later, she added, "But I'm glad I took it up finally, even though there was a point when I felt disgusted."

 The film was shot on a tight budget of Rs.
 2 crore, in Renai, a remote village in Harda district of Madhya Pradesh in 29 days.
 The cast included actors from Delhi theatre circuit, Sushant Singh, Aditya Shrivastav, Piyush Mishra and Deepak Bandhu.

 Themes

-As per director, Manish Jha, "I wanted to examine the emotional and psychological impact of a society without women," ...
+Director Manish Jha said, "I wanted to examine the emotional and psychological impact of a society without women,".
 "It is a very extreme situation ... a whole nation without women."

 The central character Kalki being married to five brothers is analogous to Queen Draupadi being married to the Pandava brothers in Mahabharata.
-Kalki references to the forecast of Vishnu's tenth incarnation, Kalki, who would end the Kali Yuga.
+Kalki references Vishnu's prophesised tenth incarnation, Kalki, who would end the Kali Yuga.

 Release

-After running through the festival circuit, including the 2003 Venice Film Festival, 2003 Toronto International Film Festival, Matrubhoomi was commercially released two years later on 8 July 2005, with 150 prints.
+After running through the festival circuit, including the 2003 Venice Film Festival, and 2003 Toronto International Film Festival, Matrubhoomi was commercially released two years later on 8 July 2005, with 150 prints.
 It was dubbed into six languages, including Tamil, Telugu, Bhojpuri, Gujarati, Bengali, and French, on a budget of Rs.
 3 crore, to reach a wider audience.